 And, at least initially, things went according to this plan.
-The IETF considered various proposals and decided to develop a hybrid of two proposals (Steve Deering's SIP and Paul Francis' PIP) as the next generation IP protocol, subsequently named IPv6.
+The IETF considered various proposals and decided to develop a hybrid of earlier proposals (Steve Deering's SIP and Paul Francis' PIP with a bit of TUBA mixed in) as the next generation IP protocol, subsequently named IPv6.